Hallucination is Inevitable: An Innate Limitation of Large Language Models: LLM Cannot Learn All Computable Linear Orders

 \quad Define $s_i <$ $s_{2n+1} < s_{2n}$, for $i < 2n$.

 \quad As a result, $f_<(s_{2n+1} < s_{2n} ? ) = \texttt{``yes''} \neq h^{[n]}(s_{2n+1} < s_{2n}?)$. \end{enumerate} \item Go to stage $n+1$. \end{enumerate}

 \end{mdframed}

 Then: \begin{enumerate} \item $<$ is computable because: (1) it is defined for all pairs of $(s_i, s_j)$ and is defined using computation results from a computable LLM $h$, and (2) it is defined for all pairs $(s_i,s_j)$ with $i,j \leq 2n+1$ either at or before stage $n$. \item For all $n$, $h^{[n]}(s_{2n+1}<s_{2n}?) \neq f_<(s_{2n+1}<s_{2n}?)$ because we explicitly defined $<$ to contradict $h^{[n]}$ in step~\ref{step:llm_ready_partial_order_yes} and~\ref{step:llm_ready_partial_order_no} for all $n$. \end{enumerate} \end{proof} As a result, an LLM will inevitably hallucinate when determining linear orders between strings in the controlled world.
-This result holds for any $n$, which is the number of training samples used by $h$ before it gives the answer.
-Furthermore, it turns out that LLMs will make mistakes infinitely often when answering if a linear order is isomorphic to $\natnum$ or $\Z$, as shown in~\cite{BazhenovFM2020LearningFOA} for general learning algorithms: \begin{mdframed}\begin{theorem} For all computable LLM $h$, there exists a computable ordering $<$ such that $h$ makes errors when answering question ``is ordering $<$ isomorphic to $\natnum$ or $\Z$ ?'' after being trained on $\{ ($ ``$s_i < s_j?$'', $f_<(s_i < s_j?)) \ | \ i,j<2n \}$, for infinitely many $n$. \end{theorem}\end{mdframed} \begin{proof} We now construct a computable ordering $<$ where $h^{[n]}$ hallucinates for infinitely many $n$.
+This result holds for any $n$, where the examples given to $h$ is the ordering between any pair if $(s_i, s_j)$, with $i,j < 2n$.

+Furthermore, it turns out that LLMs will make mistakes infinitely often when answering if a linear order is isomorphic to $\natnum$ or $\Z$, as shown in~\cite{BazhenovFM2020LearningFOA} for general learning algorithms: \begin{mdframed}\begin{theorem} For all computable LLM $h$, there exists a computable ordering $<$ such that $h$ makes errors when answering question ``is ordering $<$ isomorphic to $\natnum$ or $\Z$ ?'' after being trained on \mbox{$\{($ ``$s_i < s_j?$'', $f_<(s_i < s_j?)) \ | \ i,j<2n\}$}, for infinitely many $n$, where $n \in \natnum$, $f_<(s_i < s_j?) = \texttt{``yes''}$ if $s_i < s_j$ and \texttt{``no''} otherwise. \end{theorem}\end{mdframed} \begin{proof} We now construct a computable ordering $<$ where for infinitely many $n$, $h^{[n]}$ gives the wrong answer.
 Such ordering is constructed in stages, where in stage $n$, we define $<$ on all pairs $s_i,s_j$ with $i,j < 2n+2$.

 \begin{mdframed}\begin{enumerate} \item Start from stage $0$. \item By induction, in stage $n-1$, relation $<$ has been defined between $s_i,s_j$ with $i,j < 2n$.
 So in stage $n$, we only need to define the ordering between $s_{2n}$, $s_{2n+1}$, and $s_i, i<2n$, as below: \begin{enumerate} \item If $h^{[n]}($``$\natnum$ or $\Z?$''$) = \natnum$, then